Skip to main content

 Integrations allows you to manage connections with our integrations and apps.
 See this guide on adding and removing integrations.

-"Integrations" means that Chargeback.io is connected directly to your payment processes, allowing us to refund transactions on your behalf (automatic refunds) with CDRN and Ethoca.
-As by default, Ethoca and CDRN require manual refunds.
+An integration means Chargeback.io is connected directly to your payment processor, allowing us to refund transactions on your behalf (automatic refunds) for Cardholder Dispute Resolution Network (CDRN) and Ethoca Alerts.
+By default, Ethoca and CDRN require manual refunds until you connect an integration.

-Manage the automatic refunds (Auto-Refund) settings for your integration(s) under Configure > Auto-Refund.
+Manage the automatic refund (Auto-Refund) settings for your integrations under Configure > Auto-Refund.

 Did this answer your question?